 If an actuator has failed, this is most likely due to an electrical issue that could relate to a thermostat or wiring board.
 You should consult a qualified electrician.

-Rise in Pressure on the Underfloor Heating System
+Rise in Underfloor Heating System Pressure (Pressure Testing)

-There are a few potential underfloor heating issues that could be causing the system to rise in pressure:
+There are a few potential underfloor heating issues, which can be identified by pressure testing, that could be causing the system to rise in pressure:

 The filling loop has been left on or is letting by